iiasa/GLOBIOM_GUI/README.md

 ```
 This should yield a ``GUI`` directory adjacent to the ``Model`` directory.

-The GUI requires Java 8 specifically, other Java versions are **not** supported.
+The GUI requires Java 8 specifically.
+Higher Java versions might work, but are currently untested.
 If you do not have a Java 8 runtime installed on your machine, you can [download OpenJDK 8 here](https://adoptopenjdk.net/).
 Choose the HotSpot version for best performance.

+On Windows, you can see which Java versions are installed via *Add or remove programs*.

 Beware that [Java versioning](https://www.oracle.com/technetwork/java/javase/jdk8-naming-2157130.html) is confusing: a Java 8 installation uses "1.8.*something*" as a version string.

-After locating or installing Java 8 on your machine, edit ``GGIG_java_path.txt`` to point to the java executable/binary of the installation.
-It should be located in a ``bin`` subdirectory.
+After locating or installing Java 8 on your machine, edit ``GGIG_java_path.txt`` to point to the java executable/binary of the installation:

+* Determine the path to your java binary/executable.
+On Windows, a typical path is ``C:\Program Files\AdoptOpenJDK\jdk-8.0.212.03-hotspot\bin\java``.
+* Load ``GGIG_java_path.txt`` into a text editor, copy and paste the path there, and save.

 Thereafter, the GUI can be started by running ``launch.bat``, a cross-platform launcher script.
 The GUI runs on Windows and MacOS.
 On Linux there is an issue that we expect to resolve soon.

 ## Further reading

 The GUI has many features.
-For more information and guidance, please [visit this page](https://iiasa.github.io/GLOBIOM_FABLE/GUI.html).
+For more information and guidance, please [visit this page](https://iiasa.github.io/GLOBIOM_FABLE/GUI.html/).

 ## Acknowledgements